 Mr. Schatz has testified numerous times on government waste issues before committees of the United States Senate and House of Representatives, as well as before state and local legislative and regulatory bodies.

-During his 29 years with CAGW, Mr. Schatz has helped make CAGW a “leading government watchdog on fiscally conservative issues, like taxes and earmarks,” according to National Journal.
-He has been named one of the “top lobbyists” in Washington for the past five years by The Hill.
+During his 30 years with CAGW, Mr. Schatz has helped make CAGW a “leading government watchdog on fiscally conservative issues, like taxes and earmarks,” according to National Journal.
+He has been named one of the “top lobbyists” in Washington for the past six years by The Hill.
 The newspaper also cited CAGW for its leading role in successfully pushing for the congressional earmark moratorium, which was identified as one of the “top 10 lobbying victories” of 2010.

 Prior to joining CAGW in 1986, Mr. Schatz spent six years as legislative director for Congressman Hamilton Fish Jr. and two years practicing law and lobbying.

-Mr. Schatz holds a law degree from George Washington University and graduated With Honors from the State University of New York at Binghamton with a bachelor's degree in political science, and has been named a "Notable Alumni."
-He is married to Leslee Behar and has two daughters, Samantha and Alexandra.
+Mr. Schatz holds a law degree from George Washington University.
+He graduated With Honors from the State University of New York at Binghamton with a bachelor's degree in political science, and has been named a "Notable Alumni."
+He is married to Leslee Behar and has two daughters, Samantha and Alexandra, and two grandchildren.